Components in Rust

 Running a Component from Rust Applications

-component of the example
+component targeting the example

 world.